A note on the local weak limit of a sequence of expander graphs: Proofs

 Now, recall the following theorem due to Menger (1927). \textit{Let $G=(V,E)$ be a graph and $A,B\subseteq V$.
 Then the maximum number of edge disjoint $A-\mbox{to}-B$ paths equals the minimum size of an $A-\mbox{to}-B$ separating edge cut.}

 Let $L$ denote the maximum number of edge disjoint paths between $A_1$ and $A_2$, and $E(S,S^c)$ denote the number of edges between $S$ and $S^c$.
-Applying Menger's theorem theorem with the sets $A_1,A_2$, and using $|A_i|\geq np_0/4$, and the fact that the Cheeger constant is bounded below by $c>0$, we get
+Applying Menger's theorem with the sets $A_1,A_2$, and using $|A_i|\geq np_0/4$, and the fact that the Cheeger constant is bounded below by $c>0$ from the assumption of our theorem, we get